aguegu/localjudge/README.md

  $ make watch
 ```

-  if you edited the source file, ` main.cpp` in this case, after saving it, you would see it got compiled success and failed.
+  If you edited the source file, ` main.cpp` in this case, after saving it, you would see it got compiled success and failed.
 If compiled success, you would verify the tests input/output work or not.

+  To quit `make watch`, type `CTRL-C`.

 6. Once you are satisfied with solution, the content of `main.cpp` could be submit to the `online judge` platform to get its score.

   On Luogu, in the code submit form, the language option should be set to `C++11` would just work fine.

+7. For a new problem to solve, just create a new folder, copy the `Makefile`, `readme.yaml` from the example folder within it.
+Then edit the `readme.yaml` with the question url and tests input/outputs, create a new `main.cpp` with your chosen editor.
+And get `make watch` started, you are good to go.

-  Let's it.
+  That's it.
 Happy Coding.